+The SOLVE Report is here!
 The Council on Competitiveness, with support from the US Department of Energy, engaged Intersect360 Research to interview 100+ companies whose use of HPC increases their competitiveness in industries such as manufacturing, finance, pharmaceuticals, and chemical engineering.
 These findings were published in Solve, a publication exploring how U.S. investment in HPC benefits America’s industrial and economic competitiveness.

 Over at the Xcelerit Blog, Jörg Lotze benchmarks Intel’s new Haswell (Xeon E5 v3 series) against the company’s flagship Xeon Phi coprocessor using a popular computational finance code.
 As the test application, he use a Monte-Carlo simulation used to price a portfolio of LIBOR swaptions.
 “The Xeon Phi accelerator wins the race clearly for double precision, reaching around 1.8x speedup vs. the Haswell CPU.
 However, this drops to 1.2x in single precision.
 The main reason is that the single precision version requires only half the memory and hence makes better use of the cache.”

 “This report is part of our HPC User Site Census series and provides an examination of the primary application software found at a sample of HPC user sites.
 We surveyed a broad range of users about their current computer system installations, storage systems, networks, middleware, and applications software supporting these computer installations.
 Our goal in this analysis of applications is to examine the suppliers, products, and primary usage of the application software packages in use at all HPC sites.”